ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/final_report.md

 Bekker, I. (2013).
 Nursing the cure: a phonetic analysis of/ʊə/in South African English.
 Stellenbosch Papers in Linguistics Plus, 42.

+Collins, B., & Mees, I. M. (1990).
+The phonetics of Cardiff English.
+English in Wales: Diversity, Conflict and Change, Nikolas Coupland (ed.), 87-103.

 Heselwood, B. (2009).
 Rhoticity without F3: Lowpass filtering, F1-F2 relations and the perception of rhoticity in NORTH-FORCE, START and NURSE words.
 Leeds working papers in linguistics and phonetics, 14, 49-64.

 Li, Z., Gut, U., & Schützler, O. (2021). nurse Vowels in Scottish Standard English: Still Distinct or Merged?
 Journal of English Linguistics, 49(3), 305-330.